Marksmanship ribbon: U.S. Navy

+Retired ribbons

-The Navy also issued Distinguished Marksmanship Ribbons between 1942 and 1960 which were declared obsolete by 1965.
+The Navy issued the Distinguished Marksman and Pistol Ribbon between 1942 and 1951 to recognize those who had earned a Distinguished Marksman or Pistol Shot Badge.

+In 1952 the Secretary of the Navy ordered that the ribbon be divided into two new awards: the Distinguished Marksman Ribbon, to denote distinguished marksmanship with a rifle, and the Distinguished Pistol Shot Ribbon, to denote distinguished marksmanship with a pistol.

 U.S. Air Force and U.S. Space Force

 The U.S. Air Force and U.S. Space Force awards a single ribbon, known as the Small Arms Expert Marksmanship Ribbon, for an expert qualification on either the M16 rifle, M4 carbine or the M9 or M17/18 pistol.
 The ribbon is issued in only one degree; however, a 3/16 inch bronze star may be worn on the ribbon for those who have qualified expert on both the service rifle and pistol.
 The ribbon was authorized by the Secretary of the Air Force on Aug.
 28, 1962, and was awarded to all Air Force and Space Force members who qualified after Jan.
 1, 1963.
 Prior to the conception of a ribbon, Air Force members were awarded with the United States Air Force Small Arms Marksmanship Certificate of Achievement (AF Form 1193 Jan 1961).